Patrik Gunnarsson

-Patrik Sigurður Gunnarsson (born 15 November 2000) is an Icelandic professional footballer who plays as a goalkeeper for Viking FK.
+Patrik Sigurður Gunnarsson (born 15 November 2000) is an Icelandic professional footballer who plays as a goalkeeper for Belgian Pro League club Kortrijk.

 A product of the Breiðablik academy and Brentford B, Patrik played the majority of his early senior career away on loan from the two clubs.
 Following a successful loan spell with Viking in 2021, he transferred permanently to the club the following year.
+Following 2 1/2 years as Viking's first choice goalkeeper, Patrik transferred to Belgian club Kortrijk in 2024.
 Patrik was capped by Iceland at youth level and made his senior international debut in 2022.

 Club career

 Breiðablik

 A goalkeeper, Patrik progressed through the Breiðablik academy in his native Iceland to make two appearances for the club's U19 team in the 2016–17 UEFA Youth League, while aged 15.
 He appeared again in the 2017–18 edition of the tournament.
-Patrik was unused substitute for the first team on four occasions during the 2017 season and in May 2017, he signed a 2 1/2-year contract.
+Patrik was unused substitute for the first team on three occasions during the 2017 season and in May 2017, he signed a 2 1/2-year contract.

-Patrick signed a new three-year contract in November 2017 and joined 1. deild karla club ÍR on loan for the duration of the 2018 season.
+Patrik signed a new three-year contract in November 2017 and joined 1. deild karla club ÍR on loan for the duration of the 2018 season.
 He made 10 appearances before the loan was terminated on 8 June 2018, the same day on which he departed the club permanently.

 Brentford

+2018–19 season

 On 8 June 2018, Patrik moved to England to join the B team at Championship club Brentford on a two-year contract, with the option of a further year, effective 1 July 2018.
-Injuries to second and third-choice goalkeepers Luke Daniels and Ellery Balcombe saw Patrik win his maiden calls into the first team squad in early-March 2019 and he made his debut as a 75th-minute substitute for Daniel Bentley in a 2–1 victory over Middlesbrough on 9 March.
+Injuries to second and third-choice goalkeepers Luke Daniels and Ellery Balcombe saw Patrik win his maiden calls into the first team squad in early-March 2019 and he made his debut as a 75th-minute substitute for Dan Bentley in a 2–1 victory over Middlesbrough on 9 March.
 He made 31 appearances for the B team during the 2018–19 season and was a part of the squad which won the 2018–19 Middlesex Senior Cup.

+2019–20 season and loan to Southend United

 In June 2019, Patrik signed a new four-year contract, with the option of a further year and was a part of the first team squad during the majority of the 2019–20 pre-season.
 He was promoted into the first team squad in September 2019 and was an unused substitute in cup matches during the season.
 On 20 February 2020, Patrik joined League One club Southend United on a seven-day emergency loan, which was subsequently extended by two further weeks.
 He made three appearances during his spell.